voedger/voedger-kb/writing-guidelines.md

 # Technical Writing Guidelines

-This document outlines the technical writing guidelines for Voedger projects and covers the following areas:
+This document outlines technical writing standards for Voedger projects, covering:

 - Source code comments
-- Requirements
+- Requirements documentation
-- Design
+- Technical design documentation

-## Capitalization
+## Titles

-- Sentence capitalization **must** be used except for the documentation names (like "Technical Writing Guidelines")
+- Use sentence capitalization **except** for document titles (e.g., "Technical Writing Guidelines") and explicitly defined terms
+- Articles (a, an, the) **should NOT** be used in titles

+Correct examples:

+- **Technical Writing Guidelines**
+- **Technical design** *(as a section title)*

+Incorrect examples:

+- **Technical Design** *(Incorrect: Section titles use sentence capitalization.)*
+- This guide describes locking and row versioning mechanisms the database engine uses... *(Incorrect: "Database Engine" must be capitalized.)*

+## Terms capitalization

-- Terms that are defined in documentation **should** be capitalized
+- Terms explicitly defined in documentation (**e.g., Database Engine, App, Cluster, AppWorkspace**) **should** always be capitalized consistently

-Correct:

-- Technical Writing Guidelines
+Correct examples:

-- This guide describes locking and row versioning mechanisms the Database Engine uses to ensure the integrity of each transaction and provides information on how applications can control transactions efficiently
+- This guide describes locking and row versioning mechanisms the **Database Engine** uses to ensure the integrity of each transaction and provides information on how applications can control transactions efficiently
-- Technical design
-  - If this is a section title
-- AppWorkspaces are created by the system when an App is deployed to a Cluster
+- **AppWorkspaces** are created by the system when an **Application** is deployed to a **Cluster**

-Incorrect:

-- Technical Design (if this is a section title)
-- App workspaces are created by system when an app is deployed to a cluster.

-### Capitalization related references
+### References related to capitalization

 - Grafana dashboards
   - https://grafana.com/solutions/apache-cassandra/monitor/